jakka351/Simos18_SBOOT/README.md

+# J2534

+Attenpting this via J2534 interface with a GPIO server setup on a RPi for PWM pin control.

 # About

 This project provides documentation about the Supplier Bootloader (SBOOT) provided in Simos18 ECUs, with a focus on the OTP/Customer Protection module supplied by VW AG in VW vehicles.